-When Spring Comes by Alberto Caeiro is a poem dedicated to nature, while emphasising the insignificance of human life.
-It explores the cyclic and permanent movement of the seasons, in contrast against the fleeting life of the poet.
+When Spring Comes by Alberto Caeiro is a poem dedicated to nature, while emphasizing the insignificance of human life.
+It explores the cyclic and permanent movement of the seasons, in contrast to the fleeting life of the poet.

 You can read the full poem here.

 A key technique that Caeiro uses when writing When Spring Comes is the use of tense.
-He balances the conditional and future tenses in order to suggest the certainty of one thing, and the uncertainty of another.
+He balances the conditional and future tenses to suggest the certainty of one thing and the uncertainty of another.
 For example, the title focuses on ‘When’ Spring will arrive, it is a certain event, insinuated through the choice of tense here.
-Yet, Caeiro’s own death, which he knows little about, is described through the conditional ‘If’, the uncertainty about date and time being signalled in his use of tense.
+Yet, Caeiro’s own death, which he knows little about, is described through the conditional ‘If’, the uncertainty about date and time being signaled in his use of tense.

 Another technique that is used within When Spring Comes is repetition.
 Perhaps most prominently in the third stanza, the triple repetition of ‘Tomorrow’ insinuates a sense of nature always continuing in a cycle.
 Although ‘tomorrow’ may be a time we, as mortal humans, never reach, Caeiro praises the quality of nature which will continue forever.

 WHEN SPRING comes,

 The flowers will bloom in the same way

 And the trees won’t be less green than they were last Spring.

 The first stanza of When Spring Comes begins with these very words, instantly alerting the reader to two key ideas within the poem: language and nature.
 The focus on ‘Spring’ begins from the first line of the poem, nature and the seasons being a core concern throughout.
 Similarly, as I began to explain in the Poetic Techniques section, ‘When’ suggests that the next season will certainly arrive.
 It is not a matter of ‘if’, but rather ‘When’ the next season will arrive.